this-is-emma/ACS2330-Wireframe-homework/README.md

     2.4 - Footer
           2.4.1 - Text: Put together by Edith Sakatia 2.4.2 - Text: All image from Visiter Le Cameroon Avec Moi (Embed link redirecting https://www.facebook.com/visiterlecamerounavecmoi)

+3.0 - SUBSCRIBE

+    3.1 - Header
+          3.1.1 - Page Title: DISCOVER CAMEROON
+          3.1.2 - Sub title: The jewel in the heart of Africa

+    3.2 - Nav
+          3.2.1 - NavLink: Home
+          3.2.2 - NavLink: About
+          3.2.3 - NavLink: Subscribe

+    3.3 - Body
+          3.3.1 - Title: Register for our newsletter!
+          3.3.1 - FORM:

+                3.3.1.1 - Input field: placeholder showing username 3.3.1.2 - Input field: placeholder showing email 3.3.1.3 - Checkbox: Would you like to opt in to receive our newsletter?

+    3.4 - Footer
+          3.4.1 - Text: Put together by Edith Sakatia 3.4.2 - Text: All image from Visiter Le Cameroon Avec Moi (Embed link redirecting https://www.facebook.com/visiterlecamerounavecmoi)
 ```

 ### Step 3.
 Wire frame the React Fundamentals Tutorial: